I'll never forget the first time I locked eyes with a polar bear.

 9. They eat mostly seals

 Speaking of prey, polar bears primarily eat seals.
 In the Arctic, ringed seals are their favorite food, though they also eat bearded seals and the biggest bears might take down the occasional hooded seal.
-It's not uncommon for polar bears to eat other animals that have died, too (or even to eat other polar bears), though they hunt more than they scavenge.
+It's not uncommon for polar bears to eat other animals that have died, too (or even eat other polar bears), though they hunt more than they scavenge.

 A full-grown polar bear needs to eat the equivalent of one ringed seal per week in order to survive.